-Glimpse the past with fascinating old images of Newark, New Jersey.
+Glimpse history through fascinating old images of Newark, New Jersey, USA.

 A century ago, John H.Dunnachie filmed a number of key landmarks in and around Newark.